A little about me

 What’s important to me in images

 I am a sentimental romantic, so I aim to get those moments that are sweet, endearing and heartfelt.
 Whether it’s a wedding, engagement, family or pet session, it all comes down to capturing the relationships of my clients.
-Yes, I’m going to get those posed photos that everyone needs and wants, but I’m always going to try and get you to laugh and hug and kiss, because, ultimately, those are the images that your kids are going to want in 40 years. (whether they are in them or not) Trust me.
+Yes, I’m going to get those posed photos that everyone needs and wants, but I’m always going to try and get you to laugh and hug and kiss, because, ultimately, those are the images that you and your kids are going to want in 40 years. (whether they are in them or not) Trust me.

 I’ve seen some wonderful love through my camera, it’s overwhelming at times.
 I am truly a lucky woman.